How to Shop Smarter and Save Money

 Is it better to shop once or several times a week?

-Are curbside pickup or delivery more economical?
+Are pickup or delivery more economical?

-How do I resist useless promotions?
+How to resist useless promotions?

 Are store brands as good as name brands?